 2. Brew some tea or grab a drink that makes you feel human.

-First of all, drinking some coffee, tea (I’m addicted to this kind), juice, or whatever you like can make you feel a little bit of happiness.
+First of all, drinking some coffee, tea (I really like this kind), juice, or whatever you like can make you feel a little bit of happiness.
 That’s a good thing!
 And if it takes a few minutes for your yummy treat to brew, you can use the “reward” as motivation to toss in a load of laundry or unload the dishwasher.